iampramodyadav/tableau/week-1-Quiz.md

 mostly technical failures, but also some organizational failures

-mostly organizational failures, but also some technical failures
+**mostly organizational failures, but also some technical failures**

 Correct
 The majority of reasons big data projects fail is due to organizational failures, not technical failures.

-## **Question**.
+## **Question**
 You should make charts to assess the items you listed in which layers of the independent variables in your SPAP?

 Layer 2

 Layer 3

 Layers 2 and 3

 **Use your judgment**(May be)

-Week-2
+---